Cast Iron Ribeye, Pan-Seared and Herb Butter Basted. This is how to cook a ribeye in a cast iron skillet for a quick and amazing steak.

 - 4 tablespoons butter

-One hour before cooking, remove the steak from the refrigerator, pat it dry with paper towels, and season it evenly with the salt and pepper.
+- Season the steak: One hour before cooking, remove the steak from the refrigerator, pat it dry with paper towels, and season it evenly with salt and pepper.
 Let the steak sit at room temperature until it is time to sear.

 You can salt up to two hours in advance.
 But, if you can't salt at least an hour in advance, season the steak right before cooking.
 It needs at least an hour for the dry brine effect.

-Roast the steak in the oven until the steak reaches an internal temperature of 105°F, about five minutes.
+- Oven roast the steak for 5 minutes: Roast the steak in the oven until the steak reaches an internal temperature of 105°F, about five minutes.
+(Use an instant-read thermometer in the thickest part of the steak.)

-Transfer the steaks to plates, leaving the shallots and herbs in the pan.
-Continue to saute the shallots and herbs in the butter, occasionally stirring and scraping the pan, until the shallots are browned and crispy, about three more minutes.
-Discard the herb sprgs.
-Pour the shallots and butter over the steaks and serve.
+- Brown the shallots and serve: Transfer the steaks to plates, leaving the shallots and herbs in the pan.
+Continue to saute the shallots and herbs in the butter, occasionally stirring and scraping the pan, until the shallots are brown and crispy about three more minutes.